gdt050579/content_scan/README.md

 cargo run --example image_size -- ./pictures
 ```

 A file is wrapped in a `FileContent` and scanned directly.
-A directory is wrapped in a `FolderContent` tagged with the user's own `ImageType::Folder` variant, and a `FolderExtractor` registered for that type turns each directory entry into a child content object:
+A directory is wrapped in a `FolderContent` tagged with the user's own `ImageType::Folder` variant, and a recursive `FolderExtractor` registered for that type turns each directory entry (including nested folders) into a child content object:

 ```rust
 let mut scanner = ScannerBuilder::new()